Biography

 Prior to entering academia, he assisted the U.S. Government in its prosecution of the Lincoln Saving & Loan case.
 He subsequently published an academic article and teaching case relating to the audit failure associated with the Lincoln Saving & Loan case.
 That teaching case has been used by the Big 4 to train junior auditors.

 He has been given several awards from the American Taxation Association for his research and teaching.
 He has received the Outstanding Manuscript Award (twice) as well as an award for teaching innovation.
 In addition to teaching graduate students at Chicago Booth, Erickson has taught courses to Morgan Stanley, Merrill Lynch, General Electric Capital Corporation, Baker McKenzie, Andersen Consulting, Accenture, CareerBuilder, and the IMCA (Investment Management Consultants Association) among others.
 He also was been named one of BusinessWeek's Outstanding Faculty at the University of Chicago.
+He is the faculty director of the Booth Mergers and Acquisitions course for Executives, and is the also the faculty director of the Booth Certified Private Wealth Advisor (CPWA) program.

 Erickson earned a bachelor's degree in accounting from Rockhurst College in 1987, an MBA in 1989 from Arizona State University, and a PhD in accounting from the University of Arizona in 1996.
 He joined the Chicago Booth faculty in 1996.

 In addition to his scholarly activities, Erickson is an avid fisherman.
 His angling pursuits have taken him from the pristine wilderness lakes of northern Canada to some of the remotest stretches of the Great Barrier Reef.
-He received the Angler Award from the Billfish Foundation in 2003 for releasing the most striped marlin worldwide that year.
+He received the Angler Award from the Billfish Foundation in 2003 for catching and releasing the most striped marlin worldwide that year.

 Research Interests